Fijian cuisine

 Lunch in the villages consists of a steamed starchy item such as cassava or taro, a soup and tea, sweetened with cane sugar.
 Indo-Fijian families may stick to traditional rice, dhal and either a meat or vegetable curry accompanied by a salad or chutney.
 Masala tea is the main drink in many Indo-Fijian households.
 Many city people, however, are turning to easily available Western fast food, which is now becoming a popular choice for younger generations.

 Dinner is usually elaborate and meat-based, such as stews, soups, curries, stir-fries and traditional earth oven food called lovo (similar to an umu or hangi).
 This is usually served with a simple salad and rice or root vegetable to bulk up the meals.

 Fijian diets are also based on foraged items such as forest ferns and wild herbs which are now readily sold in food markets.
 Herbs such as coriander and mint are often used to flavour both sweet and savoury dishes.

 Tinned goods are pantry basics and frequently include tinned mackerel, sardines, tuna, baked beans, corned beef, corned mutton and condensed milk.

 Dessert dishes include a steamed coconut pudding, a dense cake similar to spotted dick but flavoured with cardamom, ginger, condensed milk, coconut milk and sugarcane syrup.
 This cake is a well loved classic with many families eating it either hot or cold, spread with butter.
 Another popular dessert is vakalolo made with grated cassava, ginger, sugar, cardamom and coconut milk.
 The mixture is shaped into small, flat pancakes, wrapped in banana leaves and steamed.
 A dense, chewy and sweet dish, vakalolo has incorporated many Indian spices to enhance the flavours.

-A very common feast is the lovo, where food is wrapped and cooked for several hours on hot stones covered with earth and sacks.
+A common feast is the lovo, where food is wrapped and cooked for several hours on hot stones covered with earth and sacks.
 Similar to the New Zealand hangi, the Fijian style of lovo uses soy sauce, garlic, chilli and ginger as flavourings for meat.
 Fish are usually steamed in taro leaves with onions, garlic, chilli and coconut milk called fish-in-lolo.
-Another common lovo item is palusami, of which a vegetarian and non-vegetarian type are both popular additions.
-Consisting of young, tender taro leaves, coconut milk, ginger, garlic, chilli, lime juice, salt and may include corned beef/mutton or fish, palusami is also a staple menu item along with rourou, a similar taro leaf dish.
-Yams, cassava and taro are the main starches in a lovo, and it takes many people to prepare, hence its special significance.
+Another common lovo item is palusami; consisting of young, tender taro leaves, coconut milk, ginger, garlic, chilli, lime juice, salt and possibly including corned beef, mutton or fish, palusami is also a common menu item along with rourou, a similar taro leaf dish.
+Yams, cassava and taro are the main starches in a lovo, and it takes many people to prepare, hence its significance.